ivobeerens-nl/blog/content/blog/2015/06/tested-vmware-snapshot-management-with-snapwatcher/index.md

 ### **Conclusion**

 Opvizor Snapwatcher is a great tool for a VMware admin to centrally monitor and manage all the snapshots that exists in there VMware environment.
-Want to try Snapwatcher?
-Use this [link](http://try.opvizor.com/snapwatcherent/).